webkom/ababot/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

+OBS: A lot of the environment variables are pointing at the local cluster and will not work locally.

 You can start hubot locally by running:

     % bin/hubot